Picnic Shelter Reservations

 Can I have amplified sound at the park during my event?

 Live bands, DJs and significant amplified speakers are allowed with a Park Use Permit.
-Use of small Bluetooth speakers does not require a permit.
+Using a small Bluetooth speaker does not require a permit.

 Are BBQs allowed at the park?